Additional Information

 - Anomaly – The difference between the historical value and the future value, e.g., +4°F (Note that the precipitation anomaly is often expressed as a % difference)

 The anomaly succinctly captures the future change in climate in a single number, e.g., 4 additional days above 100°F by 2050.
-But in this and other cases, also having the historical and future values, e.g., 1.5 days/year above 100°F (historical) vs. 5.5 days/year (2050), helps put the change into better context.
+But in this and other cases, also knowing the historical and future values, e.g., 1.5 days/year above 100°F (historical) vs. 5.5 days/year (2050), helps put the change into better context.

 Dealing with uncertainty in future climate projections